adolfintel/TDF/README.md

 * `1`: use Mangohud

 __`TDF_COREFONTS`__
-Whether to install the Microsoft Corefonts or not.
+Whether to install the Microsoft Windows 11 fonts or not.
 These are fonts like Arial, Comic Sans, etc. that are required by some games such as PC Building Simulator.
 This is generally harmless, but if some application has font rendering issues, try disabling it.

 Possible values:
-* `1` (default): install the Corefonts
+* `1` (default): install the Windows 11 fonts
-* `0`: don't install the Corefonts
+* `0`: don't install the Windows 11 fonts

+Note: this option is called `TDF_COREFONTS` because it used to install the Microsoft Corefonts from the late 90s.
+Current versions of TDF use fonts from Windows 11 instead and the name is kept for compatibility.

 __`TDF_VCREDIST`__
 Whether to install the Microsoft Visual C++ Redistributable (2015+) or not.
 This is useful for modern games but unnecessary for older ones.